hellerve/ptolemy/done.md

 change the fact that Clojure is well designed, stable, and, not least of all, successful.

+* [APL Since 1978](https://dl.acm.org/doi/pdf/10.1145/3386319) by **Roger K.W.
+Hui & Morten J. Kromberg**

+Although pretty long and at times more of a reference manual than a history, this paper is full of knowledge about APL that helped me make sense of one of the few programming paradigms that I know of and still can’t quite get behind.
+It’s inspiring for sure.

 ### Books

 * [You Can’t Spell Trust without Rust](https://cdn.rawgit.com/Gankro/thesis/d2f0b64fe93c23923f3a43a7038427083edad4c5/thesis.pdf) by **Alexis Beingessner** (2015)